PaddleCV-SIG/MedicalSeg/README.md

 ```

-## 2.3 deploy the model
+## 2.4 deploy the model
-With a trained model, we support deply it with paddle inference such that the infer speed can be boosted.
-The instruction to do so is as following, and you can see a detailed tutorial [here](./deploy/python/README.md)
+With a trained model, we support deploying it with paddle inference to boost the inference speed.
+The instruction to do so is as follows, and you can see a detailed tutorial [here](./deploy/python/README.md).

 ```bash
 cd PaddleSeg3D/